India targets China's dominance in mobile phones

 The aim of the PLI scheme is to raise that to between 35% and 40%.

-"The production-linked incentive scheme is a game changer for electronics manufacturing," says ICEA chairman, Pankaj Mohindroo.
+"The production-linked incentive scheme is a game changer for electronics manufacturing," says ICEA chairman Pankaj Mohindroo.

 "India is currently one of the fastest growing mobile phone manufacturers in the world and has emerged as the second largest manufacturer of mobile handsets in the world," he says.